thms0x/grap-coloring-is-np-hard/Template/main.typ

 To show that the problem is in NP, our verifier $M$ takes the Graph $G(V,E)$ and our color mapping $c$ as input and checks in $O(n^2)$ if $c$ is a satisfying mapping. \
 $M$ does this by accepting if the two connected vertices $u,v in V$ of every edge $e in E$ have 2 distinct colors.
 ]
+#pagebreak

 == Theorem: 3-Coloring is NP-hard
+#proof[
+We want to show that 3 -Coloring is NP-hard by reducing from 3-SAT which is known to be NP-complete. \
+We create Graph G and inside a Triangle with 3 colors T, F and B and connect every variable like this. \
 #figure(
   canvas({
     import draw: *